jkomoros/adjacency-map/README.md

 returns [true] or [false].
 If `all` is true, then it returns true only if all of the enumerated tags are in the result.

+The optional `which` parameter selects which tags to use for the comparison:
+- `all` (default) - All of the node's final tags
+- `self` - Only the tags specifically added to this node.
+- `extended` - Only the tags this node got via an edge with `extendTags` set.

 ```
 //node.tags = {a: true, b: true}
 value: {